Q: Where do I get OpenSSL Libraries from and how do I set them up for VA Smalltalk 8.6.2 and above?

 Test connectivity

-Once you have completed all the steps, you can test VA Smalltalk's connectivity with OpenSSL by performing the following:
+steps, you can test VAST / VA Smalltalk's connectivity with OpenSSL by performing the following:

-Load the Socket Communcations interface feature
+• Load the Socket Communications interface feature

 From System Transcript -> Tools Menu -> Load/Unload Features...